iapyeh/sshscript/syntax.md

     $.close()
 ```

-The b.spy could be include as many times as you like in a.spy.
-Also, in b.spy, you can include another c.spy.
+The b.spy could be inserted into a.spy as many times as you like.
+Also, in the b.spy, you can insert another file.

-For preventing infinite loop of cycling including.
+To prevent an infinite loop of cycling including.
 The max times of a file to be included is 100.
 If you know what you are doing.
 You can change it by setting os.environ[’MAX_INCLUDE’]. eg.

 ```python
 os.environ['MAX_INCLUDE'] = 999